DiscoverTec/anExperiment/eberron-by-night/adventures/chapter-5.md

 The heros make a deal with the stormloards and will help get the object back - possibly making a duplicate?

+## New Heros?

+> :calendar: 8/18/22

+Verin dips out and is replaces by Lavinia and Credo

+The team stumbles upon some nasty TRexs!

+## Deeper into the Jungle

+> :calendar: 8/25/22

+The team is lead by Lavinia, they approach a cliff

+Gaz positions himself down to notice a small tribe of goblins

+The heros feather fall down to follow Gaz, the goblins open fire!

+Gaz casts a fog to protect the team

+Lobo, Lavinia's wolf and Billy take a separate path to keep safe

+Lyria casts an amazing distraction of a TRex!

+The heros escape silently following the river

+The heros next approach two displacer beasts!!

+The battle is amazing, the team learns they are difficult to hit, but keep the beasts fur for later

+## The Death of Billy

+The heros decide to sleep, thinking Lobo will arrive with billy

+Suddenly, in the distance a soft explosion is heard in the distance

+Lobo is summoned back to Lavinia, only to report the goblins may have exploded the dynamite hidden in Billy's pouch

+Hurg, Lavinia, and Lyria head out to see what happened

+Sadly, Billy is no more

+Hurg is overcome with grief and begins a dive into his dark books

+They return and setup a watch

+Hurg on watch hears a rustling in the distance, but with so many emotions he fires off and attacks the noise

+Two trolls appear!